johnedstone/user_params_in_yaml/README.md

 ### Purpose
-This repository has been created to move from using user data in Python file to a user input file using yaml.
+This repository has been created to demonstrate changing from the pattern of putting one's user_parameters in a Python file to the pattern of using a `user_parameters.yaml` file.

 * The assumed project is called **Waterloo**
 * This code should run on both Windows and Linux